TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 {% endhighlight %}
 ![Scenario 1]({{ site.url }}/images/MVVMOutput/Scenario1.jpg)

 The problem here, if you have had experience with MVVM before, is fairly obvious.
 I need to Notify the UI to update FullName.
+I have to do it whenever FirstName or LastName changes.
+The weird thing is, I have to do it in the setter.

 {% highlight csharp %}
  public string FirstName